antoniofaccioli/libreoffice-appimage/README.md

 4. **Fourth:** request to package (or not) the offline help into the bundle.
 This the offline help language will be the same as selected for the third parameter above:
    - `'Y'`:  yes, embed the offline help in the AppImage;
    - `'N'`:  no, do NOT embed the offline help in the AppImage.
+<sub>(Note: at this time the bundling of offline help into AppImages from the *'`daily`'* channel are not supported.
+A `'Y'` in this case will build an AppImage without the offline help.)</sub>

 5. **Fifth:**  specify if you want (or not) to be able to make the package updateable.
 (This additionally creates a *zsync* file, which is used to handle "differential" downloads, so an update does not have to fetch a *complete* AppImage file, but only those byte-ranges which have changed).
 For this option to work, the [zsync-curl](https://github.com/AppImage/zsync-curl) tool must be present on the system.
 Possible values are:
    - `'Y'`:  yes, make the AppImage updateable;